Disaster Fraud — The Dark Side of Insurance Claims

 But natural disasters also create significant challenges for insurers to manage.
 Adjusters are working longer hours on cat duty and the high volume of losses makes it difficult to keep up with the administration and handling of claims.
 These conditions create the perfect environment for potential fraud attempts by bad actors who want to take advantage of the challenges exacerbated by natural disasters.

 While most insureds and claimants are honest, some decide to commit fraud by exaggerating their loss or making up a claim.
-The Coalition Against Insurance Fraud reports insurance fraud costs consumers $308.6 billion annually and estimates 10% of P&C claims contain an element of fraud.
+The Coalition Against Insurance Fraud reports insurance fraud costs consumers $308.6 billion annually and estimates that 10% of P&C claims contain an element of fraud.
 These costs add up, making the fight against fraud an important priority for insurers worldwide.

 Disaster Fraud Becomes Big Business